blackswan-03/blockswan/README.md

 - This code was taken from a tutorial series by Savjee A.K.A.
 SimplyExplained (URL: https://github.com/Savjee/SavjeeCoin)
 - However, it was manually typed, with no cut-and-paste, and all comments are mine.
 - Big thanks to Savjee for this project😉
+- NOTE - you will have to install the "crypto.js" and "elliptic" node modules for this project to work properly